 Interest rate risk is the risk that the fair value or the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 In order to optimize Company's position with regard to interest income and interest expenses and manage the interest rate risk, treasury performs a comprehensive corporate interest rate risk management by balancing the proportion of fixed rate and floating rate financial instrument in its total portfolio.
-However the Company is currently not exposed to interest rate risk.

-(i) Interest rate risk exposure (Rupees in lakhs)
+(i) Interest rate risk exposure risk exposure (Rupees in lakhs)

+As at As at

-As at 31 March 2020 As at 31 March 2019 Variable rate borrowings 29,276 -
+31 March 2021 31 March 2020

+Variable rate borrowings 40,138 29,276